-They stuck close to their key brand principles.
+Brand content stuck close to key brand principles.

-At Burberry’s website, history is lovingly curated with images in a mobile-friendly setup.
+At Burberry’s website, history was lovingly curated with images in a mobile-friendly setup.
 To move confidently into the digital sphere, you need content.
-Kept scrupulously up-to-date, the timeline connects Burberry’s current campaigns with the highlights of the company’s past.
-Although the house check was limited to less than 10% of products, it still peeked out under shirt collars in advertising.
-Furthermore, Burberry’s contemporary marketing efforts were decidedly upmarket, using aristocratic models in the English countryside shot by Mario Testino.
+Kept scrupulously up-to-date, the timeline connected Burberry’s current campaigns with the highlights of the company’s past.
+Although the house chequer was limited to less than 10% of products, it still peeked out under shirt collars in advertising.
+Burberry’s contemporary marketing efforts were decidedly upmarket, using aristocratic models in the English countryside shot by Mario Testino.
 It was a fresh and irreverent throwback to their original fusty image that still emphasized Burberry’s sophisticated side.

 Carefully curating their corporate history allowed Burberry to draw a clean line from their past exploits to their forward-thinking approach today.
 It brought the brand respectability and a sense of adventure.
 They also embraced their “Britishness”, employing young British actors, musicians and models and bringing their runway shows to London from Italy.
 Exploiting their history reinforced their brand alignment, but also underlined that they understood what they did well.